Featured Content

 Featured Image

-Uncompensated care is a universal pain point for healthcare organizations—rising by $1.1 billion in 2020 to $42.7 billion.1 And while it may not be possible to eliminate it, there are initiatives you can put in place today to lessen its impact.
+Healthcare organizations are feeling the sting of unpaid care, which surged by 33% from Q1 2023 to July 2023.
+And while it may not be possible to eliminate it, there are initiatives you can put in place today to lessen its impact.

-When creating a go-forward revenue management strategy, consider the following four tips:
+For a forward-thinking revenue management strategy, consider these four strategies:

 1. Be up front with pricing and payment options

-Your patients expect to know how much their healthcare is going to cost before they seek care.
-Make sure transparent pricing is easily accessible, in a format patients will understand.
-An online tool that provides an accurate estimate prior to service enables transparent, engaged financial conversations between all stakeholders.
+Patients want to know the cost of their healthcare upfront.
+Transparent pricing should be readily available and understandable.
+Introduce an online estimating tool to facilitate open financial discussions early on.
 There are solutions available to help simplify this process—and it’s worth the investment, considering 65% of patients are more willing to make at least a partial payment when given an estimate prior to service.

 2. Establish funding mechanisms in advance of providing care